Identification and adaptive control of a high-contrast focal plane wavefront correction system: E-M algorithm based adaptive control

 \subsection{Reinforcement learning simulation}

-Again using the imperfect lab conditions that result in phase aberrations and influence function biases as stated in Sec.~\ref{subsec:dataGeneration}, we simulated the reinforcement learning control for $50$ control iterations.
+Again using the imperfect lab conditions that result in phase aberrations and actuator gain biases as stated in Sec.~\ref{subsec:dataGeneration}, we simulated the reinforcement learning control for $50$ control iterations.
 Two pairs of probing images were collected at each iteration for wavefront estimation.
-In Sec.~\ref{sec:simulation} and Sec.~\ref{sec:identification}, we use same pair-wise probes for the convenience of validation error calculation, however, we allow the DM probes to vary among different control iterations in the reinforcement learning control simulation.
-After every $10$ control iterations, we supply the $10$ control commands, the pair-wise probes ($2$ pairs/step $\times 10$ steps) and the camera images ($2$ images/pair $\times 2$ pairs/step $\times 10$ steps) to the E-M algorithm to update the Jacobian matrix and the tuning parameters in the estimator and controller.
+In Sec.~\ref{sec:identificationBoth}, we used same pair-wise probes for the convenience of validation error calculation, however, here we allowed the DM probes to vary among different control iterations in the reinforcement learning control simulation.
+After every $10$ control iterations, we supplied the control commands ($10$ steps), the pair-wise probes ($2$ pairs/step $\times 10$ steps) and the camera images ($2$ images/pair $\times 2$ pairs/step $\times 10$ steps) to the E-M algorithm to update the Jacobian matrix and the tuning parameters in the estimator and controller.
 For comparison, the wavefront control with the true Jacobian model and the fixed biased Jacobian model were also simulated.
-In both of these benchmark cases, the Kalman filter and the EFC controller were tuned manually.
+In both of these benchmark cases, the Kalman filter and the EFC controller were tuned to the best manually.
 Figure~\ref{fig:adaptiveSim} shows the results of the three simulations.
 As can be seen, the reinforcement learning control gradually closed the contrast gap between the biased model and the true model.
 The E-M adaptation at every ten iterations can be clearly seen on the correction curves.